asticode/go-astilectron-bundler/README.md

 Depending on the OS and the arch you specified, you'll find the proper files in here.

+# CLI flags

+The available CLI flags are:

+- `a`: the bundled environment is the current one
+- `v`: debug logs are shown

 # ldflags

 **astilectron-bundler** uses `ldflags` when building the project.
 The following variables are set:

 - `AppName`:  filled with the configuration app name
 - `BuiltAt`: filled with the date the build has been done at

+and can be used in your project.